mmqnym/DEXPrice-DCMonitor/README.md

 CHAIN="ethereum" # For a detailed list of names, please refer to https://docs.dexscreener.com/api/reference PAIR_HASH="0x646946F0518c6Ba27f1B2C6b4387EC6035bC42e3" # Example pair hash for the unofficial "Dan - PFPAsia" pair UPDATE_FREQUENCY = 5000 # in milliseconds

+MESSAGE_TYPE="embed" # embed or text, default is text

 # TASKs
 UPDATE_STATUS="on" # Enable or disable the bot's ability to reflect prices in status.
 Use "on" or "off".